 What You Can Do To Protect Yourself From TicksThe following safety measures can be easily incorporated into your lifestyle and will help you avoid getting ticks on you, on your pets, or in your home:

-- Spray your clothes and any exposed skin with DEET free insect repellent: Stop the ticks before they bite!
-Insect Repellent Natural Insect Repellent allows you to repels ticks and mosquitoes without soaking yourself in conventional pesticides.
+- Spray your clothes and any exposed skin with DEET-free insect repellent: Stop the ticks before they bite!
+Wondercide's Insect Repellent allows you to repel ticks and mosquitoes without soaking yourself in conventional pesticides that contain harmful chemicals.
+Our sprays are plant-based and family-safe.